Multiple State Parks Close After Reaching Capacity

 - Squantz Pond State Park in New Fairfield

 Record heat is expected this weekend as the heat wave continues.
-Highs will be near 98 on Saturday and near 100 on Sunday.
+The current forecast is for high temperatures close to 100.
+The "feels-like" temperature will likely be around 100-104 for most of the afternoon.